Information for Year 6 Parents

 ii) Child completes work then parents review and proof-read with them.

 A folder or wallet should be used to carry work home and all homework should be neatly presented.
 Please look at diary weekly and sign when homework is completed.
 We will sign it too.
 If pages are empty – please ask your child why?
-Y6 children are expected to write up their own homework tasks and tick off when done.
-Independence!
+Children are expected to read daily, noting down how much they have read.
 It will also be used as a communication between teachers and parents.
 Please see notes for completion inside front cover.

 Please help your child to check that homework is given in on time.